I've used every iPad since the original. Here's my buying advice for the new 2024 models

 iPad Pro 2024 vs. Vision Pro

-But as impressive as the new Tandem OLED display is on the iPad Pro, it's no match for the cinematic MicroLED of the Vision Pro, where you can stretch a virtual movie theater screen to fill your field of view in any room in your home, office, train ride, or airline flight.
+As impressive as the new Tandem OLED display is on the iPad Pro, it's no match for the cinematic MicroLED of the Vision Pro, where you can stretch a virtual movie theater screen to fill your field of view in any room in your home, office, train ride, or flight.

 Heck, for the same price as a Vision Pro, they can get a new iPad Pro and new MacBook Air.
 It's not as much of a taste of the future, but it's a lot more practical for today's uses.